ayushg97/codepath-week7/README.md

 ## Notes

-Describe any challenges encountered while doing the work
+Describe any challenges encountered while doing the work.

+It was hard to find how too execute vulnerabilites.
+The majority of items that wpscan shows do not show information about how to execute a hack.
+I could only really do ones with tutorial links from wpscan.
+This limits thet amout of vulnerabilites I could carry out and it took me a while to find ones that are reproduceable.

 ## License